duffqiu/centos-vagrant/README.md

 * Host server with 8G+ mem(More is better), 60G disk, 8 core cpu at lease
 * vagrant 2.0+
 * virtualbox 5.0+
-* Maybe need to access the internet through greate firewall to download the kubernetes files
+* Maybe need to access the internet through GFW to download the kubernetes files

 ### Support Addon